 Vanguard Australian Fixed Interest Fund ETF (ASX:VAF)

 Vanguard Australian Fixed Interest Fund ETF (ASX:VAF) seeks to track the benchmark of the Bloomberg AusBond composite 0+ year index.
-As of 31 Mar 20, the 1, 3 and 5 year returns have been respectively 6.67%, 5.58% and 4.09%.
-This has a management fee of 20 basis points (.2%)
+This has a management fee of 10 basis points (.10%)

 Vanguard Australian Government bond index fund ETF (ASX:VGB)

 Vanguard Australian Government bond index fund (ASX:VGB) seeks to track the benchmark of the Bloomberg AusBond Govt 0+ year index.
-As of 31 Mar 20, its 1,3 and 5 year returns have been 7.35%, 5.92% and 4.19%.
-It has a management fee of .20% or 20 basis points.
+It has a management fee of .16% or 16 basis points.

 Vanguard Australian Corporate Fixed Interest Index Fund ETF (ASX:VACF)

 Vanguard Australian Corporate Fixed Interest Index Fund (VAS:VACF) tracks the Bloomberg AusBond credit 0+ year index.
-The 1 and 3 year returns for this ETF has been 4.51% and 4.79% respectively as of 31 Mar 20 , with a Management Expense Ratio of 26 basis points or .26%
+It has a Management Expense Ratio of 20 basis points or .20%

 Vanguard Global Aggregate Bond Index Fund (Hedged) ETF (ASX:VBND)

 Vanguard Global Aggregate Bond Index Fund (Hedged) ETF (ASX:VBND) tracks the Bloomberg Barclays Global Aggregate float adjusted and scaled index, hedged into Australian dollars.
-As of 31 Mar 20 The one year return has been 5.38%, with a management fee of .20% or 20 basis points.
+It has a management fee of .20% or 20 basis points.

 Vanguard International Fixed Interest Index Fund (Hedged) ETF (ASX:VIF)

 Vanguard International Fixed Interest Index Fund (Hedged) (ASX:VIF) tracks the Bloomberg Barclays Global Treasury Scaled index hedged into Australian dollars.
-As of 31 Mar 20 its 1 and 3 year returns have been 7.03% and 4.75% respectively, with a management fee of .20%.
+It has a management fee of .20%.

 Vanguard International Credit Securities Index Fund (Hedged) (ASX:VCF)

 Vanguard International Credit Securities Index Fund (Hedged) (ASX:VCF) tracks the Bloomberg Barclays Global aggregate corporate and government related scaled index hedged into Australian Dollars.
-As of 31 March 20, its 1 and 3 year returns have been 2.02% and 3.17% respectively, with a management fee of .30%
+It has a management fee of .30%.

 Vanguard Ethically Conscious Global Aggregate Bond Index Fund (ASX:VEFI)

 Vanguard Ethically Conscious Global Aggregate Bond Index Fund (ASX:VEFI) tracks the Bloomberg Barclays MSCI global aggregate SRI exclusion float adjusted hedged into AUD index.
-Its one year return (as of March 2020) was 5.63%, costing a management fee of .26%.
+It has a management fee of .26%.

 Vanguards Property ETFs in Australia

-Vanguard also ETFs which trade underlying shares of property and property portfolios, through the use of Real Estate Investment Trusts.
+Vanguard also has ETFs that trade underlying shares of property and property portfolios through Real Estate Investment Trusts.

 Vanguard Australian Property Securities Index Fund (ASX:VAP)

 Vanguard Australian Property Securities Index Fund (ASX:VAP) tracks the Standards and Poors ASX 300 A-REIT index (Australian real estate investment trust).
-Its one year return is -31.39% (OUCH), 3 year return is -4.88% and 5 year return is .39% (as of March 2020).
-The management fee is .23%
+The management fee is .23%.

 One of Vanguards core offerings in Australia is its Australian shares ETFs, this is probably its most popular and widely understood financial product that it offers as an Australian ETF.